 How to spot a scam

 It's a good idea to be suspicious of unsolicited emails, texts or phone calls, even if they appear to come from a legitimate source.
-Some tell-tale signs to look out for in phishing emails include:
+Tell-tale signs that they might be phishing emails include:

 - claiming to offer a tax refund from HMRC